Saturated Fats Foods What You Need to Know

 The Benefits of Polyunsaturated Fats

-Polyunsaturated fats like omega-6 and omega-3fatty acids are great for health.
-Omega-6 fatty acids are in corn oil, soybean oil, and sunflower oil.
-They lower bad cholesterol and help control blood sugar12.
+Polyunsaturated fats like omega-6 and omega-3 fatty acids are great for health.
+Omega-6 fatty acids are in corn oil soybean oil and sunflower oil.
+They lower bad cholesterol and help control blood sugar.
 Omega-3 fatty acids are in oily fish and flaxseed.
-They can lower triglyceride levels and cut the risk of heart and blood vessel diseases12.
+They can lower triglyceride levels and cut the risk of heart and blood vessel diseases.

 Nutrient Recommended Daily Intake Key Sources

-Saturated Fats Less than 10% of total calories14 Meat, dairy, palm and coconut oil
+Saturated Fats Less than 10% of total calories Meat, dairy, palm and coconut oil

-Polyunsaturated Fats 5-10% of total calories14 Fatty fish, nuts, seeds, vegetable oils
+Polyunsaturated Fats 5-10% of total calories Fatty fish nuts seeds vegetable oils

-Monounsaturated Fats 20-30% of total calories14 Avocado, olive oil, nuts, seeds
+Monounsaturated Fats 20-30% of total calories Avocado olive oil nuts seeds

-By making simple swaps and following heart-healthy guidelines, you can swap saturated fats for polyunsaturated and monounsaturated fats.
-This supports your heart health13.
+By making simple swaps and following heart healthy guidelines, you can swap saturated fats for polyunsaturated and monounsaturated fats.
+This supports your heart health.

 Saturated Fat and Heart Disease Risk

-To stay heart-healthy, limit your saturated fat intake.
-Aim for no more than 10% of your daily calories from this fat, which is about 22 grams for a 2,000-calorie diet15.
-Choosing healthier fats can help lower your cholesterol and reduce heart disease risk15.
+To stay heart-healthy limit your saturated fat intake.
+Aim for no more than 10% of your daily calories from this fat which is about 22 grams for a 2,000-calorie diet.
+Choosing healthier fats can help lower your cholesterol and reduce heart disease risk.

 Saturated fat

-It’s important to read food labels and spot high-saturated fat foods like baked goods and fatty meats15.
-Pick lean proteins, healthy oils, and low-fat dairy to keep your saturated fat intake low and protect your heart15.
+It’s important to read food labels and spot high-saturated fat foods like baked goods and fatty meats.
+Pick lean proteins, healthy oils, and low-fat dairy to keep your saturated fat intake low and protect your heart.

 Reading Food Labels for Saturated Fat Content